hturnbull93/makers_notes/week_notes/week8-9.md

 Week 8 & 9 Learning Objectives

 - [ ] Use high-quality processes to build a project in a team?
+- [ ] Diagram a high-level view of Rails MVC architecture
+- [ ] Compare and contrast to another MVC framework
+- [ ] Diagram the sequence of events when you run rails server
+- [ ] Diagram a request and response cycle of a user interacting with the rails app

 Achievement plans